rclone/rclone/docs/content/install.md

 There are a few command line options to consider when starting an rclone Docker container from the rclone image.

-- You need to mount the host rclone config dir at `/config` into the Docker container.
-  Due to the way in which rclone updates tokens inside its config file, you need to mount a host config dir, not just a host config file.
+- You need to mount the host rclone config dir at `/config/rclone` into the Docker container.
+Due to the fact that rclone updates tokens inside its config file, and that the update process involves a file rename, you need to mount the whole host rclone config dir, not just the single host rclone config file.

 - You need to mount a host data dir at `/data` into the Docker container.